-Teams can sometime select the default sound card (built-in speakers) on your Mac even after you've selected set your AirPods as the audio device on the Mac, so watch out for that.
+Teams can sometimes select the default sound card (built-in speakers) on your Mac even after you've selected to set your AirPods as the audio device on the Mac, so watch out for that.

 It's important to check the audio sources selected for both Speaker and Microphone are the ones you want.